Screw the rules, these Yu-Gi-Oh cards cost money.

 Armored Blue-Eyes White Dragon is a legend in the truest sense of the word.
 It’s literally unknown if this card is even real, as conflicting sources on the internet both confirm and deny its existence.
 All we know — is that we don’t know for sure.
 In-depth research yields no further results.

 If the stories are to be believed, obtaining this card will cost the buyer in excess of $500,000.
 However, considering how elusive this card has become over the years, we wouldn’t be surprised if a buyer would be forking over even more cash for this mythical card.
 If it truly exists at all.

 With most top ten lists, we see increasingly rare items stack on top of each other until we award the number 1 spot to a product that somehow trumps everything else on the list.
 However, with Yu-Gi-Oh’s Tournament Black Luster Soldier, the disparity between the value of this card with everything else on the list will strike even our longtime readers as totally unbelievable.

 This one-of-a-kind trading card was given to the winner of the very first Yu-Gi-Oh tournament held in Japan in 1999, and the card itself was printed on stainless steel instead of the usual cardboard and foil.
-This amazing Black Luster Soldier has a value of – brace yourself – roughly $10 million.
-While reports indicate that the card may have been sold for closer to $2 million, the fact that a card could command such a high price to begin with is a testament to its rarity among collectibles worldwide.
+This fantastic Black Luster Soldier has a value of – brace yourself – roughly $10 million.
+While reports indicate that the card may have been sold for closer to $2 million, the fact that a card could command such a high price, to begin with, is a testament to its rarity among collectibles worldwide.